EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 You may optionally specify `--enable-camo` to set two data nodes in each region as CAMO partners.

+You may optionally specify `--enable-pgd-probes [{http, https}]` to enable http(s) api endpoints that will allow to easily probe proxy's health.

 You may also specify any of the options described by [`tpaexec help configure-options`](tpaexec-configure.md).